 It seems that wildlife is never far away in Grand Teton National Park.
-High in the mountains, a yellow-bellied marmot whistles a warning as a golden eagle soars above.
+High in the mountains, a whistles a warning as a golden eagle soars above.
 Searching for insect larvae, a black bear rips into a rotten lodgepole pine log.
-On the valley floor, a herd of bison graze as a coyote trots through the sagebrush, looking for a meal.
+On the valley floor, a herd of graze as a coyote trots through the sagebrush, looking for a meal.
 Along the Snake River, an osprey dives into the water with talons extended, rising with a cutthroat trout.
-In a nearby meadow, a moose browses the tender buds of willows that grow in this water-rich environment.
+In a nearby meadow, a browses the tender buds of willows that grow in this water-rich environment.

 Greater Yellowstone Science and Learning Center

 The Greater Yellowstone Science Learning Center is a portal to information about the natural and cultural resources of Yellowstone and Grand Teton (including John D. Rockefeller, Jr. Memorial Parkway) national parks and Bighorn Canyon National Recreation Area.